tripflex/wp-login-flow/readme.txt

 14. Plugin Settings

 == Changelog ==

+= 3.0.4 - TBD =
+* Fix CodeMirror enqueued on all admin pages

 = 3.0.3 - July 19, 2019 =
 * Fix login/register loader not being added when activation is not enabled